anadynamics/anadynamics.github.io/docs/quickstart.md

 ```

 And now *5_cavity.pdb* is a trajectory file with our pocket dynamics.
-Using the *-t* flag you can see how the Included Area changed during the
+Using the `-t` flag you can see how the Included Area changed during the
 trajectory, following the listed residues.

 ```
 > ANA2 input_pdb.pdb -c config_4.cfg -d input_trajectory.nc -f cavity -t ch_5_testing
 ```

-The output of *-t* is also a trajectory file (in the PDB format).
+The output of `-t` is also a trajectory file (in the PDB format).
 If we
 load it, we can see the differences between the original (purple) static convex
-hull and the dynamic one (green).
-In sand colored cartoon representation,
+hull and the dynamic one (green) from a random frame.
+In sand colored cartoon
-you can see a random frame from the trajectory:
+representation, you can see our protein from the same random frame from the
+trajectory:

 ![](assets/quickstart/quickstart_6.png)